 In summary, the aerosol and cloud microphysics involved with SRM are not well understood, with a varying degree of lack of representation of relevant processes in models.
-ERF of up to several W m-2 is reported in the literature, with SAI at the higher end and CCT with lower potentials, though it remains a challenge to establish ERF potentials and efficacies with confidence.
-Modelling studies have been published with more sophisticated treatment of SRM since AR5, but the uncertainties, such as cloud-aerosol radiation interactions, remain large (high confidence).
+ERF of up to several W m–2 is reported in the literature, with SAI at the higher end and CCT with lower potentials, though it remains a challenge to establish ERF potentials and efficacies with confidence.
+Modelling studies have been published with more sophisticated treatment of SRM since AR5, but the uncertainties, such as cloud–aerosol radiation interactions, remain large (high confidence).

-Implications of changing climate on AQ
+Implications of Changing Climate on AQ